ADA/Americans with Disabilities Act

 Process for Requesting Accommodations:

-Applicants may request accommodations in writing, by telephone, or in person to Court Administration or the ADA coordinator at the office address listed at the end of this policy or at the trial court facility where the accommodation is required.
-Whenever possible, Judicial Council Form MC-410, Request for Accommodations by Persons with Disabilities and Order, should be completed and submitted to the Court.
+Applicants may request accommodations in writing, by telephone, by email or in person at the Hall of Justice or at the trial court facility where the accommodation is required.
+Whenever possible, a Disability Accommodation Request (MC-410) should be completed and submitted to the Court.

 Requests for accommodation should include a description of the accommodation sought, along with a statement of the impairment that necessitates such accommodation.
 The Court, in its discretion, may require the applicant to provide additional information about the qualifying impairment.